-The Spirit Lake Municipal Airport is owned and operated by the Dickinson County Airport Authority.
-The FAA does not include the airport in the National Plan of Integrated Airport Systems (NPIAS), which means that it is not eligible for federal funding.
+The Rockwell City Municipal Airport is owned and operated by the City of Rockwell City.
+The FAA recognizes the airport as playing a role in the national airport system and includes the airport in the National Plan of Integrated Airport Systems (NPIAS) as a general aviation airport, which makes the airport eligible for federal funding.

-The Iowa Aviation System Plan identifies the Spirit Lake Municipal Airport as a Local Service airport.
+The Iowa Aviation System Plan identifies the Rockwell City Municipal Airport as a Local Service airport.
 Local Service airports have runways less than 3,000 feet or have turf runways as the primary runway.
 Local Service airports generally have limited, if any, airport services that support limited local aviation activity.
 Specific airport information can be found in the Airport Fact Sheet located in the appendix of this report.